jgfranco17/aeternum-devops-cli/README.md

 Aeternum is a powerful and user-friendly command-line interface (CLI) tool designed to help you define and run build step automations for CI/CD in your projects.

-In future iterations, a companion API will be available and integrated into this tool.
+In future iterations, a companion REST API will be available and integrated into this tool.

 ## Project Code Coverage